Note: We are only accepting applications for business loans with a minimum deposit of 50%. We apologise for the inconvenience.

 Forming a partnership business structure with another sole trader or company is a great way to take your business to the next level.

-There are number of advantages and drawbacks to a partnership so you should discuss your business needs with an accountant and a financial adviser before making a decision.
+There are also drawbacks so you should discuss your business needs with an accountant and a financial adviser before making a decision to form a partnership.

 What are the benefits?

-Ultimately, the benefit of a partnership business structure is that you can leverage the resources (capital investment as well as tools and equipment) and skills of each partner to reach a level of synergy that can be difficult to reach as a sole trader.
+- Leverage the resources and skills of each partner to reach a level of synergy that can be difficult to reach as a sole trader.

-In addition, you have the opportunity to set up as a ‘limited’ liability partnership in which partners only contributing capital and not involved in business decisions are only liable for their proportional share in the business.
+- You have the opportunity to set up as a ‘limited’ liability partnership so partners only contributing capital and not involved in business decisions are only liable for their proportional business share.

-- Really simple to set up with the Australian Taxation Office (ATO) and at a minimal cost.
+- Really simple to set up with the Australian Taxation Office (ATO) and at a minimal cost (it varies from state to state so speak with an accountant and solicitor).

 - Limited yearly reporting requirements with the ATO.
 You simply need to file a partnership tax return and then your own personal tax return.